DataVaccinator/vaccinatorJSClient/docs/vaccinator-js-class.md

           identity management need to become re-encrypted.
 Obviously, this is not to be done on identity management place to protect the data.
 So it must be done locally.</p>
-        <p>For this, the API class downloads and decrypts all payloads.
+        <p>For this, the API class downloads and decrypts all Vaccination Data.
 Then it logs
           out initializes again with the new app-id.
-Then, all payloads are getting encrypted and updated.</p>
+Then, all Vaccination Data is getting encrypted and updated.</p>
         <p>The function also updates local cache.
 If you do not want all the data
-          stay here, either use userWipe() to remove specific items or wipeCache() to cleanup all cached items.</p>
+          stay here, either use wipe() to remove specific items or wipeCache() to cleanup all cached items.</p>
         <p>After the function ran, the <code>new app-id</code> is the current app-id
           and overlays the app-id given during initialization.</p>
-        <p><code>PIDs</code> is one or more PIDs.
+        <p><code>VIDs</code> is one or more VIDs.
 Please submit as array.
 This list
           has to be complete!
-In doubt, make sure you have the list of ALL PIDs for this app-id.</p>
+In doubt, make sure you have the list of ALL VIDs for this app-id.</p>
         <p><code>old app-id</code> and <code>new app-id</code> are the old and new
           app-id to use for re-encryption.</p>